jportillo34/CLanguage/README.md

-This application provides a manage system for Sea Ports and Ships.
+This application provides management for Sea Ports and Ships.
+Main file is gestFlota.cpp